kevinbarreirooo729/other-reference/basic-linux-terminal/grep-command.md

 # grep Command

-grep stands for Global Regular Expression Print.

-* You must navigate to the directory where the file or files are located to use grep on them.

 ### grep "string-pattern-to-search" filename.extension
 * Returns text inside filename that matches "string-pattern-to-search".
 * Defaults to case-sensitive search.